Private Sector Banks vs Public Sector Banks

 Public Sector Banks:

-There is a lot of stress on conducting training programs at regular intervals to help employees upgrade their finance, people and technical skills and be able to perform better.
+- Regular Training Programs: There is a lot of stress on conducting training programs at regular intervals to help employees upgrade their finance, people, and technical skills and be able to perform better.

-There is but little risk of sudden termination waiting around the corner even if the performance of an individual is not upto the mark.
+- Greater Job Security: There is but little risk of sudden termination waiting around the corner even if the performance of an individual is not up to the mark.
 This may not sound like the best of incentives in terms of encouraging employees to do better but it certainly attracts a lot of talent looking for secure job roles.
-In an event similar to 2008 meltdown, there is little chance of being sent home due to market conditions, unlike private banks.
+In an event similar to the 2008 meltdown, there is little chance of being sent home due to market conditions, unlike private banks.

-Work hours are pre-defined and there is no rush to meet targets, no overbearing sense of competition and no additional working hours as well.
+- Better Work Hours: Work hours are pre-defined and there is no rush to meet targets, no overbearing sense of competition, and no additional working hours as well.
 It offers enough time to spend with family and friends.

-In keeping with the professional designation, certain additional benefits are defined by public sector banks.
+- Attractive Additional Benefits: In keeping with the professional designation, certain additional benefits are defined by public sector banks.
 These include home and a car for higher-ranked professionals along with some common benefits for most roles.
-These include lower rate of interest on loans, higher rate of interest on fixed deposits and pension packages among other things.
+These include a lower rate of interest on loans, a higher rate of interest on fixed deposits, and pension packages among other things.
 However, these benefits may vary based on the professional role and the institution one is working with.

-Career growth would be rather lethargic with most of the promotions and pay hikes based on experience instead of merit.
-Unlike private banks, one would need seniority for desired career progress which can be a bit of a dampener, although there are other benefits which might compensate for it to an extent.
+- Slow Career Progress: Career growth would be rather lethargic with most of the promotions and pay hikes based on experience instead of merit.
+Unlike private banks, one would need seniority for desired career progress which can be a bit of a dampener, although there are other benefits that might compensate for it to an extent.

 PSU bank employees have comparatively much better working hours which leave a lot of time to be spent with family, for recreation or other activities.
 Lesser competition at work also helps them enjoy a more balanced existence as compared with private bank employees.

 However, for long-term job security and better working hours, public sector banks could be a better choice.
-Those interested in technology-aided banking would benefit with either of these choices as online banking continues to grow at an exponential rate for both private banks and public sector banks.
+Those interested in technology-aided banking would benefit from either of these choices as online banking continues to grow at an exponential rate for both private sector and public sector banks.